CloudNationHQ/az-cn-module-tf-vmss/README.md

 ## Testing

-Before initiating the tests, please ensure that both go and terraform are properly installed on your system.
+As a prerequirement, please ensure that both go and terraform are properly installed on your system.

 The [Makefile](Makefile) includes two distinct variations of tests.
-The first one is designed to validate different usage scenarios of the module.
+The first one is designed to deploy different usage scenarios of the module.
 These tests are executed by specifying the TF_PATH environment variable, which determines the different usages located in the example directory.

 To execute this test, input the command ```make test TF_PATH=simple```, substituting simple with the specific usage you wish to test.